raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-behind-the-scenes.md

 - **share knowledge**
 - **align** around the vision and strategy for next year

-to reinforce the foundations on which to build better collaboration in the day by day.
+to reinforce the foundations on which to build **better collaboration** in the day by day.

 ## In-person set-up
-We decided for an **in-person event** because in-person interactions can achieve the vast majority of those goals at a **deeper level and faster** than virtual ones, and we **live streamed** the parts of the event that made sense to stream, so as to make contents accessible also to the colleagues who could not join us in person.
+We decided for an **in-person event** because in-person interactions can achieve the vast majority of those goals at a **deeper level and faster** than virtual ones.<br>
+Additionally, we **live streamed** the parts of the event that made sense to stream, so as to make contents accessible also to the colleagues who could not join us in person.

 ## High level agenda
 The high level agenda we designed to meet our goals for the event was:

 ![High level agenda of Altitude23](/images/altitude-high-level-agenda.jpg)

 - Our leaders in Product and Technology delivered the first plenary session about vision and strategy.